CLICK BOXES BELOW TO QUICKLY NAVIGATE THROUGH PAGE

 If you have any questions regarding registration or anything else, please do not hesitate to reach out to Althea Walker at email@example.com or 480-258-3963.

-August 31 – September 4, 2020.
-St. Paul, MN.
-The call for proposals is due May 29th.
+September 14-17, 2020.
 The Institute for Tribal Environmental Professionals (ITEP) is honored to host the United States’ First Annual National Tribal and Indigenous Climate Conference (NTICC) along with support from the Bureau of Indian Affairs (BIA) Tribal Resilience Program.
 The NTICC is open to all US Tribal Nations and Indigenous Peoples from throughout the world, with an emphasis on including our Elders and Youth.
 The NTOCC will convene experts on climate change, which will include a balance of Western Science and Traditional Indigenous Knowledges.
 The topic areas will address climate impacts, assessments, adaptation, mitigation, implementation, and solutions.
 More information can be found here.

 Conference: International Conference on Global Climate Change (ICGCC)